You want to give your son the world...

 Camp Mowglis is a three, four or seven-week youth development experience – a New Hampshire outdoor overnight summer camp for boys ages 7-15.
 Every summer, we host a small group of around 100 boys in the natural beauty of the New Hampshire mountains and disconnect from everyday life in search of something bigger.

-Explore Our Industries
+Explore Our Instructional Activities

 Pathways to Growth and Adventure